 Experts said the phenomenon, a video of which was shown on Chinese television, was a common optical mirage, according to The Inquisitr … Online commentator Julie Wagoner said: “In my opinion, CERN, HAARP and Project Blue Beam could all have a little something to do with this.
 We just never know because the media only tells what the “elite” allow to be told.
 I am certain there are those of you who know what and who I am referring to when I say, “elite”.
 This is definitely something we will be seeing more of.”

-A 19 October 2015 entry on the popular web site IFLScience similarly framed the rumor as one involving an event that unquestionably occurred, reporting:
+A 19 October 2015 entry on the popular web site IFLScience similarly framed the rumor as one involving an event that had in fact occurred, reporting:

 Thousands of residents from Jiangxi and Foshan in China reported seeing a “floating city” in the sky earlier this month.
 The images and grainy video footage appear to show towering skyscrapers poking out of the clouds and looming over the ground below.